cavalen/aolab-azure/README.md

 Requeriments:\
 To run this lab you will need
-- A Linux Server (Ubuntu 18.04 recommended) with Internet access
+- A Linux Server (Ubuntu 18.04 Virtual Machine recommended) with Internet access
 - Azure Account

 This lab contains 3 parts: